-An undergraduate course of partial differential equations, a course of real analysis, and one semester course of complex variables will be very useful.
+An undergraduate course of partial differential equations, a course of real analysis, and one semester course of complex variables are required.

 Learning Outcomes: Upon completion Symmetrization course students will master concepts and theories of Steiner Symmetrization, Circular Symmetrization, Polarization, Dissymmetrization.